PoisonFlash/simple_money_lib/README.md

 # If you want all 'standard' currencies, do the following:
 from simple_money_lib.currencies.all import *
 # This is primarily useful for readability of auto-generated modules.
+# A collection import may be more practical:
+from simple_money_lib.currencies.major import *
 ```

 Custom collections can be created.
 Custom collections are NOT persistent.